jeffreydaniel/tea-leaf-classification/README.md

 ## Dataset

 The dataset used for training and evaluation consists of images of tea leaves with corresponding annotations.
-The annotations include information about the grade of the tea leaves, such as the presence of buds, stem length, and other relevant attributes.
+The annotations include information about the grade of the tea leaves, such as the presence of buds, stem length, and other relevant attributes .

 ## YOLOv8 Model